hpc-maths/samurai/doc/source/tutorial/field.rst

 The construction of a field
 ---------------------------

-The construction of a field is made using a :cpp:class:`samurai::CellArray` or a derived class from :cpp:class:`samurai::Mesh`.  :cpp:class:`samurai::Mesh` is used to describe grids with several :cpp:class:`samurai::CellArray` and offers useful methods such as :cpp_code::`operator[]`, :cpp_code::`nb_cells`, ...
-We will describe more precisely how to use it in a next tutorial.
+The construction of a field is made using a :cpp:class:`samurai::CellArray` or a derived class from :cpp:class:`samurai::Mesh`.
+:cpp:class:`samurai::Mesh` is used to describe grids with several :cpp:class:`samurai::CellArray` and offers useful methods such as :cpp_code::`operator[]`, :cpp_code::`nb_cells`, ...
+We shall describe more precisely how to use it in a next tutorial.

-The example below shows how to initialize a field with 2 elements by cells of type `double`.
+The example below shows how to initialize a vectorial field of type `double`with 2 components, over a mesh `mesh`.

 .. code-block:: c++

     auto u = samurai::make_field<double, 2>("field_name", mesh);

-The name of the field is used when we want to save the solution in hdf5 format.
+The name of the field is used when we want to store the solution in HDF5 format.

 The field access
 ----------------

-A field is accessible in several ways in |project|.
+In |project|, there are several ways to access a given field.

-The first one is using a :cpp:class:`samurai::Cell` as in this example
+The first (and naive) one is to use a :cpp:class:`samurai::Cell` together with the `[]` operator, as in this example

 .. code-block:: c++